raphischer/strep/README.md

 ```

 ## News and Release History
+- **17 April 2025** - Some changes and lots of new figures, to be found in my PhD thesis (just submitted)
 - **13 January 2025** - Many fixes, (re-)added [Papers with Code](https://paperswithcode.com/) and [EdgeAccUSB](https://github.com/raphischer/edge-acc) databases
 - **2 October 2024** - Greatly improved index scaling (x15 speed), added / updated result databases from [MetaQuRe](https://github.com/raphischer/metaqure) and [AutoXPCR](https://github.com/raphischer/xpcr) (Forecasting)
 - **11 September 2024** - Presented our paper and repository at ECML-PKDD '24